opendatasoft/ods-documentation/content/develop/getting_started/available_apis/en/article.md

 ### Quotas

 APIs endpoints are subject to quota-based limitations.
 Contact the domain administrator or the dataset owner when you reach a limit.

+The API response contains three headers to indicate the current state of your quota:

+- **X-RateLimit-Limit** indicates the total number of API calls you can do in a single day (resets at midnight UTC)
+- **X-RateLimit-Remaining** indicates the number of API calls currently remaining
+- **X-RateLimit-Reset** indicates the [epoch](http://en.wikipedia.org/wiki/Unix_time) of the next reset time

 ### Errors handling